 The problem with quality cookware is that it is often expensive.
+It’s hard to buy inexpensive quality cookware.
 And that’s what keeps many people from buying the good stuff.
 I’m not saying you need to equip your kitchen with copper everything.
 But being frugal is not about being cheap.
 It’s about getting a good value for your money and making sure you get the best price you can at the same time.

 It’s obvious that frustrating yourself with cheap, useless, or too much cookware will make for some miserable cooking.
 You know that quality cookware matters.
 The only part left is for you to figure out what you need and then how you’ll get it.
 (Again, I can’t recommend Gear For Your Kitchen enough for helping you figure out what you need.)

 If you can’t afford quality cookware all at once, you’re better off picking a couple of the most useful items and building up your set of tools from there.
 In our kitchen, the 3-quart saucepan and the 5-quart Dutch oven get the most use by far.
 If I had to recommend just one pan and one pot to use, those would fit the bill.
 They can cover most of your cooking needs.